-Reasons for Nomination: Mr. Bruynesteyn possesses financial, treasury and accounting expertise gained through his CFO, Treasurer and other financial leadership roles.
+Reasons for Nomination: Mr. Bruynesteyn gained valuable financial, treasury and accounting expertise through his experience as a CFO, Treasurer and his other financial leadership roles.
 He has extensive investment banking, capital markets and global experience and brings an investor perspective with a unique focus on the automotive sector.